OceanParcels/Parcels/docs/contributing.md

 ## Working with documentation

 The documentation for this project is processed by Sphinx.
-To view documentation from your changes, you can run `sphinx-autobuild docs docs/_build` to create a server to automatically rebuild the documentation when you make changes.
+To view documentation from your changes, you can run `sphinx-autobuild --ignore "*.zip" docs docs/_build` to create a server to automatically rebuild the documentation when you make changes.

 If you have any questions or issues while contributing to parcels, please feel free to [open a discussion](https://github.com/OceanParcels/parcels/discussions).
 Thank you for your contributions!